geshan/geshan.github.com/posts/2025-02-11-ollama-docker-compose.md

 Services is the main section where you define your application's different parts (containers).
 Each "service" is a separate program running in its isolated environment.

 * `ollama`: This defines the first service, named "ollama".
 * `image: ollama/ollama:latest`: This tells Docker which pre-built "image" to use.
-An image is like a template for a container. `ollama/ollama:lates`t means you using the official Ollama image, and `latest` means we want the most recent version.
+An image is like a template for a container. `ollama/ollama:latest` means you are using the official Ollama image, and `latest` means we want the most recent version.
 * `ports: - 11434:11434`: This maps port 11434 on your host machine (your computer) to port 11434 inside the Ollama container.
 Ollama listens for requests on port 11434.
 This allows other applications (like Open WebUI) to talk to Ollama.
-* `volumes`: - `ollama:/root/.ollama` creates a persistent storage area. `/root/.ollama` is where Ollama stores its data (like downloaded models). ollama: (defined at the bottom of the file) is a named volume.
+* `volumes: - ollama:/root/.ollama` creates a persistent storage area. `/root/.ollama` is where Ollama stores its data (like downloaded models). `ollama:` (defined at the bottom of the file) is a named volume.
 This means the data will persist even if you stop and restart the container.
 Without this, you'd lose all your downloaded models every time you stopped Ollama.
 It's like giving Ollama a dedicated hard drive that doesn't get erased.
-* `container_name`: `ollama`: This gives the container a specific name, "ollama," making it easier to refer to.
+* `container_name: ollama`: This gives the container a specific name, "ollama," making it easier to refer to.

 * `tty: true` allocates a pseudo-TTY, which can be helpful for interactive sessions.
 It helps the container handle input and output, making it behave more like a regular terminal.
 Programs that expect to interact with a user often need this.
-* `restart: unless-stopped`: This tells Docker to automatically restart the Ollama container if it crashes or stops for any reason unless you explicitly stop it yourself (e.g., using docker compose down).
+* `restart: unless-stopped`: This tells Docker to automatically restart the Ollama container if it crashes or stops for any reason unless you explicitly stop it yourself (e.g., using `docker compose down`).
 It's like setting an auto-restart feature.

-* open-webui: This defines the second service, named "open-webui".
+* `open-webui`: This defines the second service, named "open-webui".

 * `image: ghcr.io/open-webui/open-webui:main`: This uses the Open WebUI image from the GitHub Container Registry (ghcr.io). `main` specifies a particular version (the main branch).
 * `container_name: open-webui`: Gives the container a specific name.
-* `volumes`: - `open-webui:/app/backend/data`: Similar to Ollama, this creates persistent storage for Open WebUI's data. /app/backend/data is where Open WebUI stores its data. open-webui: is another named volume.
+* `volumes: - open-webui:/app/backend/data`: Similar to Ollama, this creates persistent storage for Open WebUI's data. `/app/backend/data` is where Open WebUI stores its data. `open-webui:` is another named volume.
 This keeps your Open WebUI settings and data safe.
-* `depends_on`: - ollama: This is crucial.
+* `depends_on: - ollama`: This is crucial.
 It tells Docker Compose that the Open WebUI service depends on the Ollama service.
 Docker Compose will start Ollama before starting Open WebUI.
 This is essential because Open WebUI needs Ollama to run and function.
-It's like saying, "Don't start the dashboard until the engine runs”.
+It's like saying, "Don't start the dashboard until the engine runs".
 Read more about [Docker compose depends on](/blog/2024/02/docker-compose-depends-on/).
-* `ports`: `- 3000:8080` This maps port 3000 on your host machine to port 8080 inside the Open WebUI container.
+* `ports: - 3000:8080` This maps port 3000 on your host machine to port 8080 inside the Open WebUI container.
 Open WebUI runs on port 8080.
 This means you'll access the Open WebUI interface by going to http://localhost:3000 in your web browser.
 * `environment`: This sets environment variables inside the Open WebUI container.
 These are configuration settings.

 * `OLLAMA_BASE_URL=http://ollama:11434`: This tells Open WebUI where to find Ollama.
-Notice it's using the service name ollama (not localhost).
+Notice it's using the service name `ollama` (not localhost).
 Docker Compose sets up internal networking so services can communicate using their service names.
 This is how Open WebUI knows how to connect to the Ollama "engine."
 * `WEBUI_SECRET_KEY=`: This is a security setting for Open WebUI.
 You should set it to a strong, random value for production use.
 It's like a password for the web interface.
 Leaving it blank is fine for local testing but not for a public-facing server.

-* `extra_hosts`: as `- host.docker.internal:host-gateway:` This is a bit more advanced.
+* `extra_hosts: - host.docker.internal:host-gateway`: This is a bit more advanced.
 It allows the container to access services running on your host machine. `host.docker.internal` is a special hostname that resolves to your host's internal IP address.
 This is useful if, for example, you have another service running directly on your computer (not inside a container) that Open WebUI needs to access.

 * `restart: unless-stopped`: As with Ollama, this ensures that Open WebUI restarts automatically unless you manually stop it.

 * `volumes`: This section defines the named volumes used above.
 Volumes persist data even if the containers are restarted.

-* `ollama: {}` defines the ollama volume.
-The empty {} means we're using the default Docker volume driver.
+* `ollama: {}` defines the `ollama` volume.
+The empty `{}` means we're using the default Docker volume driver.
-* `open-webui: {}` defines the open-webui volume using the default driver where Docker manages where and how to save it.
+* `open-webui: {}` defines the `open-webui` volume using the default driver where Docker manages where and how to save it.

-This docker-compose file sets up a system with Ollama (likely a large language model server) and Open-WebUI (a web interface to interact with Ollama).
+This docker-compose file sets up a system with Ollama (a large language model server) and Open-WebUI (a web interface to interact with Ollama).
 It ensures that Ollama starts first, that both services have persistent storage, and that Open-WebUI knows how to connect to Ollama.
 You'll be able to access Open-WebUI on your computer at port 3000.
 Remember to set a `WEBUI_SECRET_KEY`!

 ## Running Ollama and Open WebUI with Docker compose